 - September 2026: Expected launch of the iPhone 18 Pro, iPhone 18 Pro Max, and the all-new iPhone Fold.
 Authorized resellers in Cambodia (like iOne and Cactus) typically open pre-orders within days of the US announcement.

-- Spring 2027: The standard iPhone 18 and the budget-friendly iPhone 18e are rumored to be delayed until early 2027.
-If you want a new iPhone in the fall of 2026, you will likely need to choose a Pro model or the Fold.
+- Spring 2027: The standard iPhone 18 and a rumored “iPhone Air” or budget-friendly 18e are rumored to be delayed until early 2027.

 Price Predictions (Cambodia Market)

-While Apple aims to keep base prices flat ($1,099 for Pro, $1,199 for Pro Max), import taxes and local dealer margins usually mean slightly higher starting prices in Cambodia:
+While Apple aims to keep base prices flat, the high cost of 2nm chips may push the starting price of the Pro Max to $1,199 – $1,299 USD.
+In Cambodia, import taxes and local dealer margins typically mean slightly higher starting prices:

 - iPhone Fold: Estimated $1,999+ (Premium tier)